zhou-lab/tbmate/README.md

 ```
 cd test/EPIC
 ls *.tbk
-tbmate view -cd *.tbk |less #or export to a txt file with "> out.txt"
+tbmate view -cd *.tbk |less
-tbmate view -cd -g cg00013684,cg00029587,rs7746156 *.tbk  #That would be very useful to query a given probes from many .tbk files.
+tbmate view -cd -g cg00013684,cg00029587,rs7746156 *.tbk
+#That would be very useful to query a given probes from many .tbk files.

+#Similarly, we can also query EPIC data by chromosome and posotion other than probe ID.
+tbmate view -acd -i EPIC_to_hg38.idx.gz -g chr20:31691842-31701844 *.tbk
 ```

 ### **4. The tbk files**